Rides for Kids

 Lightpath/ Te Ara i Whiti is a must-ride, for the photos as much as anything.
 It’s even more spectacular at night when the lights come on – you can race them along and watch them change colour.
 Here’s a map; if you’re arriving by car, the best parking is at the Canada St/Karangahape Road end.
 K Road is also your best bet for food and bathroom breaks.

-The Westhaven Boardwalk is unfortunately not yet safely linked to Wynyard Quarter.
-It begins on Westhaven Drive just past Swashbucklers (there’s a carpark) and winds its way around the marina towards the harbour bridge.
+The Westhaven Boardwalk is in the process of being safely linked to Wynyard Quarter via a shared path.
+For now, you can start on Westhaven Drive just past Swashbucklers (there’s a carpark) and winds its way around the marina towards the harbour bridge.
 A section of wide boardwalk takes you as far as tiny Westhaven Beach, then a shared path on Westhaven Drive (watch the driveway entrances) brings you to another stretch of boardwalk alongside the parked yachts, which delivers you to Buoy Cafe right at the foot of the bridge.
 A fun outing for those who like boats as much as bikes – and you can tell your kids that one day, they’ll be able to bike over that bridge!

 Northcote’s Onepoto Reserve (just off the SH1 Onewa Road exit) is a favourite for families, with plenty of great facilities.
 The park is huge and grassy, and has two playgrounds within view of its learn-to-ride track, which is handy for those juggling kids with competing interests.